Artist residencies are a growing trend in museums around the world, but what is an artist in residence?

 Many museums host visual artists in residence, but others have taken a less traditional approach.
 The Delaware Art Museum hosts entire family-in-residences who work together to create art installations in the museum’s family space.
 On the other side of the Atlantic, the Victoria & Albert Museum currently hosts opera residents to compose a new opera based on the museum’s exhibitions.

-Bottom line: With a little imagination and perspiration, you can create a residency programme that works for your unique museum.
+Bottom line: With a little imagination and perspiration, you can create an artist in residence programme that works for your unique museum.

-OK, I’m convinced.
+OK, I’m convinced about the whole artist residency thing.
 Now what do I do?

 If your museum can achieve all the steps above, then we say YES.
 Inviting new perspectives, talent, and experimentation can only make your museum even more awesome.